minoobeyzavi/Twinkle/README.md

 # Most Similar Tweets in Real-Time

 Twinkle is a Natural Language Processing (NLP) model capable of processing a growing database of billions of tweets and finding the most similar text in real-time as the user is typing a new tweet.
-This model computes similarities by using a hashing vectorizer and a Locality Sensitive Hashing Forest sequentially to achieve sub-linear scaling of computation time.
+This model computes similarities by making sequential use of a hashing vectorizer and a Locality Sensitive Hashing Forest to achieve sub-linear scaling of computation time.

 #### This Repo Contains: